 Ways to serve quick baked potatoes

 You can easily serve up these quick baked potatoes as a side dish for salmon or meat: just top with a pat of butter or a drizzle of olive oil!
 But our favorite way to serve baked potatoes is as a main dish meal.
-Here are some ideas on how to turn them into a healthy meal that can feed a crowd:
+Here are some baked potato topping ideas turn them into a healthy meal that can feed a crowd:

 - Chili Baked Potatoes: Make up a big pot of your favorite chili (like our vegan chili or vegetarian chili).
 Then bake up a big sheet of these potatoes and top them with chili and lots of fixins’ like sour cream (or vegan sour cream), cheese, green onions, pickled jalapenos, and hot sauce.